SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%sticker <sticker>**
     Info: Gets you basic information about a sticker.
 Note that stickers do not work like emojis but rather like images, so this command gets you the info of the first sticker you attach to your message.
 Thus no example how to use below.

+**%syncbanlist**
+    Info: Admin only, applies the bans from the SSBUTG server to the SSBUBG server.
+Can only be used in the SSBUBG server.
+    Aliases: syncbans

 **%tabuwu**
     Info: For the silly people.